 Autoradiography is also used in ex vivo quantitative phosphor imaging.

-Autoradiography in the estimation of tissue perfusion with [15O]H2O
+Autoradiography in the estimation of perfusion with [15O]H2O

 ARG method has been used to quantitate perfusion in the brain, tumours and skeletal muscle.
 The method has been validated for skeletal muscle in Turku (Ruotsalainen et al., 1997).
+ARG method uses static PET data, which was important in the early years of PET when detection efficiency of scanners was poor.
+Dynamic PET data can naturally be integrated (summed) for analysis with ARG method.
 ARG method is very robust and fast to calculate, and therefore it has been used mainly to compute parametric images of perfusion.

 - Bolus [15O]H2O infusion, or [15O]CO2 inhalation